jivizcaino/Chained-Indices-Unchained/README.md

 ## License

-This replication package is distributed under the XXXXX.
+This replication package is distributed under the MIT License.
 See the LICENSE file for details.

 ---